dialvarezs/readfaker/README.md

 ## Current Limitations / Planned Improvements

 - Insertions and deletions are limited to one nucleotide length.
-Alteration ratios are fixed.
+Alteration type (substitution, insertion, deletion) ratios are fixed.
 - Only generates modified sequences, not chimeras, junk reads and other types of artifacts.
 - No BAM files support.